numfocus/getting-started-with-open-source/CONTRIBUTING.md

 ### Contributing Guidelines

 This project has some clear Contribution Guidelines and expectations that you can read here (link).

+We have set some clear contribution guidelines to make it easier for you to get involved.
+You can find these guidelines [here]().

 The contribution guidelines outline the process that you'll need to follow to get a patch merged.
 By making expectations and process explicit, I hope it will make it easier for you to contribute.